 Columbia Dangerous Drugs Lawyer

 Prescription medications are meant to alleviate our health conditions.
 Our Columbia dangerous drugs attorney knows that some patients take prescribed medication only to suffer dangerous or harmful adverse reactions.
 Under South Carolina law, any person who experiences these side effects has the right to file for compensation.
-Auger & Auger is prepared to take up your fight because we don’t believe any person should suffer after following a doctor’s orders.
+Auger & Auger Accident and Injury Lawyers is prepared to take up your fight because we don’t believe any person should suffer after following a doctor’s orders.

 When you are feeling under the weather, you call your medical care provider.
 You may be diagnosed with a brief illness or a more severe condition.
 If your doctor writes a prescription, you have it filled without worry, assuming that the medication has been properly tested prior to its release and the Food and Drug Administration (FDA) has followed established protocols.
 In most cases, you are correct.
 Sometimes you are not.